-THEE OTHER ONDERGREDOTTE I ROOMING All GPA 2.00 All major courses, and those general education and Associate's Degree Programs core courses identified in the catalog should be approved with a minimum grade of C. All GPA 2.00 All major courses, and those general education and Bachelor's Degree core courses identified in the catalog should be Programs approved with a minimum grade of C.
+All Associate's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C. All Bachelor's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C.